softchris/azure-book/azure-functions.md

 Ok, what benefits does it offer then?
 - **Everything is functions**, Your business logic runs as functions
-- **NO Manual provisioning*8, you don't have to manually provision or scale infrastructure.
+- **NO Manual provisioning**, you don't have to manually provision or scale infrastructure.
 - **Managed infrastructure**, The cloud provider manages infrastructure.
 - **Automatic scaling**, Your app is automatically scaled out or down depending on load.